 Saturday, April 22, 2017

 Goddamn, who the fuck are these guys?
-I found this little ditty of an album at some point a decade or so ago... unlike everything else on the internet at that time all Napstered the fuck up, these clowns actually had a web domain through their record label where you would just download their mp3's for free (I dug that shit up here).
-And thanks to last.fm the lyrics and bio of the record have been preserved for as long as they exist (check that shit here).
+I found this little ditty of an album at some point a decade or so ago... unlike everything else on the internet at that time all Napstered the fuck up, these clowns actually had a web domain through their record label where you could just download their mp3's for free (I dug that shit up here).
+And thanks to last.fm the lyrics and bio of the band have been preserved for as long as they exist (check that shit here).